Kids

 What made me a little depressed was that the 1/144 HG Gundam models that my son made were damaged and had parts missing, so he decided to toss them out.
 Not all of them, but the four that he tossed were ones that I was proud of him working on.

-Here is the models he tossed today.
+Here are some of the models he tossed today.

 It’s not really a big deal, and each one was broken.
 But I was a little sad at them being tossed out so casually.